Types of Custody Schedules

 Factors to Consider

-If you have previously signed off on a temporary custody order that features a custody schedule that is very unbalanced and doesn’t adequately honor Father-Child time, it could delay the process of securing a more fairly balanced custody schedule.
+If you have previously signed off on a temporary custody order that features a custody schedule that is very unbalanced, it could delay the process of securing a more fairly balanced custody schedule.
 Be very careful about what you sign off on while things are heated in the early stages of a custody battle.
-Many Fathers are pressured into signing off on a poorly designed schedule, just to secure any time with their child.
+It’s common to feel pressured to sign off on a schedule, just to secure any time with your child, but it’s important to understand the potential consequences of such a hasty move.
 A temporary custody order will set the standards for what works for your family’s needs and dynamic.
-The more time passes with this unbalance custody schedule intact, the more difficult it is to prove it’s inadequacies.
+The more time passes with this unbalance custody schedule intact, the more difficult it is to prove its inadequacies.

 2-2-3 Custody Schedule